mrlunchbox777/pi-k3s-setup/README.md

 ## Improvements

-* put in optional final reboot
-* put in optional wait for final reboot
 * make sure k3s is running at the very end (non-cluster, then join as server, skips start but doesn't fail)
 * update variable names
 * split into multiple scripts